Teen-CS-Network/.github/profile/README.md

-# 👾 Teenage Programmers
+# 👾 Teenage CS Network

-Welcome to the official GitHub of the **Teenage Programmers** Discord server!
-This space is dedicated to fostering collaboration, sharing knowledge, and building awesome projects by and for teenage coders.
-Whether you're a beginner or a seasoned programmer, there's something here for everyone.
+Welcome to the official GitHub of the Teen CS Network Discord server!
+This space is dedicated to fostering collaboration, sharing knowledge, and building exciting projects by and for teenage computer science enthusiasts.
+Whether you're just starting out or you're an experienced programmer, there's something here for everyone.

 ## 🚀 About Us:
 We are a community of young programmers passionate about learning, coding, and helping each other grow.
 Our GitHub serves as a hub for: